LibraryCarpentry/librarycarpentry.github.io/_posts/2018/05/2018-05-18-need-impact-story.md

 Begun to work more efficiently?
 Passed on skills to others?
 Or perhaps you have gone on to learn other things, or to learn more about the skills you picked up.

-Whatever the change, we want to know about it.
+Whatever the change, I want to know about it.

 Please complete our [Long-Term Impact Survey](https://www.surveymonkey.com/r/carpentrieslongtermassessment).
 It won't take you long, and your feedback will help The Carpentries